 - Vitamins for optimal health through all life stages

 - Impact of vitamin deficiencies on chronic disease

 - Economic impact of inadequacy in the diet, fortification of foods and use/abuse supplements

 There are two presentation formats at to choose from:

-- Oral Presentation – Oral presentations will be delivered in the plenary room.
+- Oral Presentation (now closed) – Oral presentations will be delivered in the plenary room.
 The Organising Committee has provisionally allocated 15 minutes for each oral presentation.
 We ask presenters to speak for a maximum of 12 minutes to allow for at least 3 minutes discussion time.

 - Poster Presentation – Posters will be hard copy and displayed throughout the Conference in the Albert Room & Foyer.
 In addition, ePresenter (electronic posters) may also be displayed in the exhibition area.
 All poster presentations will be presented during a concurrent poster presentation session.
 We ask poster presenters to speak for a maximum of 3 minutes and allow 2 minutes for discussion time.